CBIIT/NCI-DOE-Collab-Pilot3-Active_learning_NLP/README.md

 Deterministic and Bayesian classifiers are available (in our code repository) to predict attributes in the pathology reports.

 ALNP is an algorithm developed as a part of the Joint Design of Advanced Computing Solutions for Cancer ([JDACS4C](https://datascience.cancer.gov/collaborations/joint-design-advanced-computing)) pilot projects, to improve the assessment of pathology reports.
-Researchers can use ANLP to perform prediction of attributes on pathology reports.
+Researchers can also use ANLP to perform prediction of attributes on pathology reports.

 ## User Community